CreativeGraces.net

 Stories concerning the origins of the name are through Bohemia, perhaps Hungary (present day).
 One story suggests the name comes from the Hemus or Hæmus Mountains of ancient NE Greece/modern Bulgaria.

-The Rhodope Mountains, the oldest and highest mountains in Bulgaria, make up a considerable part of the TrakioMacedonian massif, which gives the Balkan peninsula its mountainous relief.
-They cover over 18,000 sq km, of which 15,000 sq km are located in Bulgaria, and 3,000 sq km in Greece.
+The Rhodope Mountains, the oldest and highest mountains in Bulgaria, make up a considerable part of the Trakio-Macedonian massif, which gives the Balkan peninsula its mountainous relief.
+They cover over 18,000 sq. km, of which 15,000 sq. km are in Bulgaria, and 3,000 sq. km in Greece.
 The Rhodopes occupy approximately one-seventh of Bulgaria, extending over almost the whole of the southern border.
 The highest peak, Perelik, rises 2,191m above sea level.

 Hemus is apparently a Greek surname also.
 The story is of seven brothers who migrated to England, probably as religious refugees any time from C15th onwards.
 Various family stories appear to have the family in Bohemia and south of France before England.
 The surname is pronounced "Haymash" in Hungary today.